 The Magar and the Newar people make up a larger percentage of the population in the district.
 The other ethnic groups residing in Palpa are the Brahmin, Chhetri, Bhojpuri, Tharu, Gurung, Tamang, and Limbu.

 Newars, originally from the Kathmandu valley, followed opportunities of trade and craft and migrated to different parts of the country.
 In Tansen they found an excellent opportunity to trade in the crossroads of trade routes and the administrative headquarters.

-Though today's migration movement due to urbanization and decrease in agriculture brings people from all ethnic groups to Tansen, the Newari people still make up a high percentage of the population in the core area.
-The Magars however are dominant in some parts of Palpa district and they are assumed to be the first settlers of this area.
+The Newar people still make up a high percentage of the population in the core area.
+The Magars however are dominant in some parts of Palpa district and are assumed to be the first settlers of this region.

 There are regular buses from Kathmandu to Tansen - 296 km from Kathmandu via Butwal and about 324 km from Kathmandu via Pokhara.
-You can take a daily-scheduled flight from Kathmandu to Pokhara or Bhairahawa.
+You can take a scheduled flight from Kathmandu to Pokhara or Bhairahawa and then drive to Tansen.
 Tansen is conveniently near Lumbini, the birthplace of Lord Buddha, and the ever popular tourist hangout of Pokhara.
 It is about 3-4 hours drive from either of these cities.

 There are a number of good to moderate hotels and lodges in Tansen to suit everyone's budget and requirements.
-They are clean and the staff are welcoming.
+They are clean and the staff in most hotels is welcoming.
 Excellent Nepali meals are served in the modern looking restaurants and some also serve continental cuisine.